nickoala/sensor/examples/home-assistant/README.md

    Resulting contents are put in the directory `/etc/letsencrypt`.
    Certificate-related files are in `/etc/letsencrypt/live`.
 Most stuff there are accessible by root only.
-To be used by Home Assistant, their accessibility has to be loosen:
+To be used by Home Assistant, permission has to be loosen:

    ```
    cd /etc/letsencrypt
-   sudo chmod +rx live
-   sudo chmod +rx archive
+   sudo chmod +rx live archive
    ```

    The SSL certificate is now ready.